 If accepted, the session will be advertised and open to other interested faculty and staff.
 Tier 2 sessions must be open to all of campus.
 The advertisement can state that the session is geared towards your department.

-The director/chair/dean from the department must be responsible for communicating to their department colleagues to register in the workshop registration website, taking attendance, and sending the attendance list to CETL@uwec.edu within 48 hours after the workshop ends.
+The director/chair/dean from the department is responsible for communicating to their department colleagues to register in the workshop registration website, taking attendance, and sending the attendance list to CETL@uwec.edu within 48 hours after the workshop ends.

 Tier 2 Program Proposal